 - Protests are to be submitted in writing. - 644.2 As exceptions, protests according to art.
 641.3, 641.4 and 641.5 can be made verbally (617.2.2). - Protests must be substantiated in detail.
 Proof must be submitted, and any evidence must be included. - U644.4 \$50 must be deposited with the submittal of the protest; \$100 if the protest is against equipment.
-This deposit will be returned if the protest is upheld; otherwise it goes to the account of the organizer or to U.S. Ski & Snowboard. - U644.4.1 The Jury may set a lesser protest fee. - A protest may be withdrawn by the protesting party before the publication of a decision by the Jury.
-In this case, the money deposit must be returned.
-A withdrawal of the protest is not

-In this case, the money deposit must be returned.
-A withdrawal of the protest is not possible when the Jury or a member of the Jury takes, an intermediate decision for reasons of time, e.g. a decision "with reserve".

-Protests not submitted on time or submitted without the protest fee are not to be considered
+This deposit will be returned if the protest is upheld; otherwise, it goes to the account of the organizer or to U.S. Ski & Snowboard. - U644.4.1 The Jury may set a lesser protest fee. - A protest may be withdrawn by the protesting party before the publication of a decision by the Jury. - In this case, the money deposit must be returned.
+A withdrawal of the protest is not possible when the Jury or a member of the Jury takes, an intermediate decision for reasons of time, e.g., a decision "with reserve". - 644.6 Protests not submitted on time or submitted without the protest fee are not to be considered.